-- 3.12.4 Most stakeholders recognised the benefit of having an individual tasked with the responsibility for overseeing maritime casualties and intervening where it was deemed to be in the public interest. - 3.12.5 Although fifty percent (50%) recognised the potential for maritime authorities to introduce delays there are mitigation measures that Masters', DPAs and insurers can implement by simply contacting the State as soon as possible and maintaining a sensible dialogue thereafter. - 3.12.6 It was noted that representatives from both H&M and P&I interests acknowledged that State 'intervention' had a positive effect in influencing 'faster or rapid' decision making, when lengthy contractual negotiations were ongoing. - 3.12.7 Interestingly fifty (50%) felt that coastal States would be more likely to provide a place of refuge (if required) where a post award contract was in place.
+- 4.8.4 Most stakeholders recognised the benefit of having an individual tasked with the responsibility for overseeing maritime casualties and intervening where it was deemed to be in the public interest. - 4.8.5 Although fifty percent (50%) recognised the potential for maritime authorities to introduce delays there are mitigation measures that Masters', DPAs and insurers can implement by simply contacting the State as soon as possible and maintaining a sensible dialogue thereafter. - 4.8.6 It was noted that representatives from both H&M and P&I interests acknowledged that State 'intervention' had a positive effect in influencing 'faster or rapid' decision making, when lengthy contractual negotiations were ongoing. - 4.8.7 Interestingly fifty percent (50%) felt that coastal States would be more likely to provide a place of refuge (if required) where a post award contract was in place.
 Whilst not suggesting that I prefer one type of contract over another, the need for financial guarantees from ports or some jurisdictions is well documented.
-Another major concern for a State, is the scenario where a pre-award contract could discourage completion of services if the casualty deteriorated. - 3.12.8 Once notified of an incident within its jurisdiction, the coastal State will need to be satisfied that any actions being taken, or being proposed, are in the public interest and this includes the type of contract and details of the salvage services / plan being considered. - 3.12.9 In situations where there is State concern that parties have failed to award a suitable contract within a reasonable timescale, then certainly in the UK, the SOSREP may intervene and, if deemed necessary, award a contract to a salvor of their choice, and at the shipowner's expense. - 3.12.10 Delays can then create an additional burden for the Government response to engage with the responsible parties and remind them of their obligations to advise on their future plans and intentions.
+Another major concern for a State, is the scenario where a pre-award contract could discourage completion of services if the casualty deteriorated. - 4.8.8 Once notified of an incident within its jurisdiction, the coastal State will need to be satisfied that any actions being taken, or being proposed, are in the public interest and this includes the type of contract and details of the salvage services / plan being considered. - 4.8.9 In situations where there is State concern that parties have failed to award a suitable contract within a reasonable timescale, then certainly in the UK, the SOSREP may intervene and, if deemed necessary, award a contract to a salvor of their choice, and at the shipowner's expense. - 4.8.10 Delays can then create an additional burden for the Government response to engage with the responsible parties and remind them of their obligations to advise on their future plans and intentions.
 Similarly, on occasion, negotiations are conducted, concluded and then presented to the administration fait accompli, and contracts needed to be subsequently changed as the initial contract does not meet the Government's expectations or requirements.
-Early engagement between the responsible parties could have prevented those changes or delays - 3.12.11 Concerned that that impact from delays can have an adverse effect on local communities, and their social values, I was advised that coastal States, in some regions around the globe, are seeking not only 'additional' intervention powers, but the authority to use them earlier, to help mitigate against such circumstances. - 3.12.12.
+Early engagement between the responsible parties could have prevented those changes or delays - 4.8.11 Concerned that that impact of delays can have an adverse effect on local communities, and their social values, I was advised that coastal States in some regions are seeking 'additional' intervention powers, and the authority to use them earlier, to mitigate against delays.

+4.8.12.
 It is therefore imperative that parties recognise the benefits of entering into dialogue with the State representative(s) as soon as practicable.
-Although some P&I Clubs are extremely proactive at doing this, unfortunately from my experience this is not always the case and delays have been caused.
+Although some P&I Clubs are extremely proactive at doing this, unfortunately from my experience this is not always the case.
 A few stakeholders remarked that maritime authorities should be more proactive in making early contact with H&M underwriters and P&I liability insurers following the notification of a maritime incident.

-3.12.13 IGP&I Ship Search Facility
+IGP&I Ship Search Facility

-3.12.14 With the IG providing liability cover for approximately ninety percent (90%) of the world's ocean-going tonnage this is generally a good starting point, if information from the vessel in difficulty is sparse.
-The IG ship search facility22 is a tool that can be freely accessed to obtain information on all vessels that are listed on the ship search facilities of the International Group Clubs. (www.igpandi.org)
+4.8.13 With the IG providing liability cover for approximately ninety percent (90%) of the world's ocean-going tonnage this is generally a good starting point, if information from the vessel in difficulty is sparse.
+The IG ship search facility is a tool that can be freely accessed to obtain information on all vessels that are listed on the ship search facilities of the IG (www.igpandi.org)

-3.12.15 Identification of H&M Underwriters
+Identification of H&M Underwriters